 If you ask a random aquarist if there are any places in their aquarium where there is no oxygen, most will certainly answer “no” right away without a second thought.
 For it is difficult to imagine that in such a relatively small environment, where the water is constantly mixed by a filter and often additionally mechanically oxygenated, it is possible to set apart a place where there is a perpetual war for the territory occupied by anaerobic bacteria.
 Why war?
 Why do we call it this way?
 Are they even necessary?
-I encourage you to read the article.
+I encourage you to read the article about anaerobic bacteria in an aquarium.

 Liquid oxygen distributor